-The Rural Development Manager is responsible for the Section 523 grant.
-It is his or her responsibility to ensure that the grant is operated effectively and in accordance to regulations.
-The Rural Development Manager will evaluate the Section 523 self-help agencies on a quarterly basis and review grant applications for new and on-going programs.
-In addition, Rural Development Construction
+The Rural Development Area Director is typically responsible for the Section 523 self-help grant.
+In some states however, the grant monitoring has been retained at the State Office level with the Single Family Housing Program Director or has been assigned to the Local Office.
+In any case, the Rural Development grant manager is responsible to ensure that the grant is operated effectively and in accordance with regulations.
+Rural Development will evaluate the Section 523 self-help agencies on a quarterly basis, process draw requests and review grant applications for new and on-going programs.